AliFareed0009/Ansible-for-DevOps/README.md

     Go to /etc/ansible/hosts file and wrtie the public IP Address of servers in a group
     1. server_number ansible_host=Public_IP_Address

+    OR

+    Write the details of server in a group [group_name] e.g [web_servers]
+    1. server_name ansible_host=Public_IP_Address

-    To run a command in remote server, this is check if the remote srevers are pingable
+    To run a command in remote server, this is to check if the remote servers are pingable
-    1. ansible group_name_of_servers -m ping
+    1. ansible group_name -m ping

 # Ansible Adhoc commands
 - ad hoc commands are great for tasks you repeat rarely.